Neobii/files-gridfs-autoform-example/README.md

 This is how you define your file upload input.
 Make sure to reference https://github.com/VeliovGroup/Meteor-Files on how to set up your collections.

 ###Don't forget to meteor npm install to install gridFS deps!
+###Also don't forget to clone https://github.com/VeliovGroup/meteor-autoform-file into your packages directory

 ```javascript
 profilePicId: {